AzFoxxo/SEBIS/README.md

 The Simplified Eight Bit Instruction Set

 ## Motivation and Goal
-The motivation behind this project was take the failures of a previous project `QKTK` (another 8 bit machine) and solve them to the make the machine useful as a playground for coding experiments instead of being extremely limited to the point of only allowing 128 instructions like its predecessor.
+The motivation behind this project was take the failures of a previous project `QKVT` (another 8 bit machine) and solve them to the make the machine useful as a playground for coding experiments instead of being extremely limited to the point of only allowing 128 instructions like its predecessor.

 The final aim of this project is not to produce a 100% accurate recreation of a fantasy virtual machine but to learn how to emulate a simplified system and work around its limitations.